-As a team, we write long term and medium term plans using the EYFS based on a series of topics, each of which offers experiences in all seven areas.
+As a team, we write long term and medium term plans using the EYFS Framework based on a series of topics, each of which offers experiences in all seven areas.
 These plans then form our short-term weekly planning, alongside our observations, which remains flexible for unplanned circumstances or children's responses.

 Children have whole group and small group times which increase as they progress through the EYFS.
-There are set times for a daily phonics session using 'Letters and Sounds', teaching aspects of Mathematics and Literacy, including shared reading and writing.
+There are set times for a daily phonics session using the 'Read Write Inc' approach, teaching aspects of Mathematics and Literacy, including shared reading and writing.

-The curriculum is delivered using a play-based approach as outlined by the EYFS.
+The curriculum is delivered using a play-based approach as outlined by the EYFS Framework.
 'Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activities'

 We plan a balance between children having time and space to engage in their own child-initiated activities and those that are planned by the adults.
 During children's play, early years practitioners interact to stretch and challenge children further.
 In planning and guiding children's activities, we reflect as practitioners on the different ways that children learn and reflect these in our practice.
+The Characteristics of Effective learning are outlined in 'Development Matters in the Early Years Foundation Stage' as: